Depth sounding: Lead and line

 A sounding line or lead line is a length of thin rope with a plummet, generally of lead, at its end.
-Regardless of the actual composition of the plummet, it is still called a "lead".
+Regardless of the actual composition of the plummet, it is still called a "lead", often referred to as the lead.
 Leads were swung, or cast, by a leadsman, usually standing in the chains of a ship, up against the shrouds.

 Measuring the depth of water by lead and line dates back to ancient civilization.
-It continues in widespread use today in recreational boating and as a backup to electronic echo sounding devices which are prone to failure and inaccuracy.
+It continues in widespread use today in recreational boating and as an alternative to electronic echo sounding devices.
 Greek and Roman navigators are known to have used sounding leads, some of which have been uncovered by archaeologists.
 Sounding by lead and line continued throughout the medieval and early modern periods and is still commonly used today.
-The Bible describes lead and line sounding in Acts, whilst the Bayeux Tapestry documents the use of a sounding lead during William the Conqueror's 1066 landing in England.
+The Bible describes lead and line sounding in Acts 27:28, whilst the Bayeux Tapestry documents the use of a sounding lead during William the Conqueror's 1066 landing in England.
 Lead and line sounding operates alongside sounding poles, and/or echo sounding devices particularly when navigating in shallower waters and on rivers.